 Award-winning Medicine

 Once a year, the Jung Foundation honors its award winners in an award ceremony.
-In 2022, this event took place on a small scale on May 12.
-Impressions of the event as well as the portraits of the award winners, the laudations of the Scientific Advisory Board and the speeches of thanks by the laureates can be viewed here.
+In 2024, this event took place on a small scale at the beginning of May.
+Impressions of the event as well as the portraits of the award winners can be viewed here.
 In addition to the award ceremony, the Jung Symposium has been held since 2021, at which the award winners present their excellent research.
-You can find the presentations and impressions here.
+Since 2023, the event ist being held hybrid: As usual, participants are able to follow the lectures worldwide via livestream and they are also able to be present in the Ian K. Karan lecture hall at the University Medical Center Hamburg-Eppendorf.
+You can find the presentations and impressions of the 2024 Jung Symposium here.